WE PROUDLY

 AMSC N/A FSC 9150

-DISTRIBUTION STATEMENT A. Approved for public release,
+DISTRIBUTION STATEMENT A. Approved for public release, distribution is unlimited.

 MIL-PRF-32033